jaydu1/overparameterized-ensembling/docs/sklearn-ensemble-cv.md

 ## Features
-- The module builds on `scikit-learn`/`sklearn` to provide most flexibity on various base predictors.
+- The module builds on `scikit-learn`/`sklearn` to provide the most flexibility on various base predictors.
 - The module includes functions for creating ensembles of models, training the ensembles using cross-validation, and making predictions with the ensembles.
 - The module also includes utilities for evaluating the performance of the ensembles and the individual models that make up the ensembles.